betodealmeida/nefelibata/README.rst

 Creating a new post
 -------------------

-Your skeleton blog already has a post called ``first``.
+Your skeleton blog already has a post called ``first/``.
 You can edit that post, or create a new one with the command:

 .. code-block:: bash